Sixth Party System: Dating

-United States presidential election results between 1980 and 2004 (One possible span for the Sixth Party System).

 Opinions on when the Sixth Party System began include the elections of 1966 to 1968, the election of 1972, the 1980s when both parties began to become more unified and partisan, and the 1990s due to cultural divisions.

 Political scientist Stephen C. Craig argues for the 1972 election, when Richard Nixon won a 49-state landslide.
 He notes that "[t]here seems to be consensus on the appropriate name for the sixth party system. [...]
 Changes that occurred during the 1960s were so great and so pervasive that they cry out to be called a critical-election period.
 The new system of candidate-centered parties is so distinct and so portentous that one can no longer deny its existence or its character."

 The Princeton Encyclopedia of American Political History dates the start in 1980, with the election of Reagan and a Republican Senate.
 Arthur Paulson argues that "[w]hether electoral change since the 1960s is called 'realignment' or not, the 'sixth party system' emerged between 1964 and 1972."